archmaester/gdrive-python/README.md

 - https://medium.com/analytics-vidhya/pydrive-to-download-from-google-drive-to-a-remote-machine-14c2d086e84e

+## Done List

+- Recursively upload folders and files
+- Add settings.yaml
+- No verification for subsequent runs
+- Upload file
+- Upload folder

 ## To Do List

-- Updating settings.yaml
-- Allow download of files
+- Script to download files
+- Script to list files in a folder
+- Script to update files
+- Script to delete files